newaetech/ChipSHOUTER/README.md

 * Simple EMFI Target: A very simple EMFI target, useful for quickly confirming an EMFI system is working.
 As it's completely stand-alone there is little risk of damaging connected devices, if you are trying things like spark-gap EMFI using a BBQ lighter.

 * ChipSHOVER is a XY(Z) table and controller.
-Note controller for this has fully open-source firmware, allowing you to develop unique extensions to the platform.
+Note controller for this has fully open-source firmware, allowing you to develop unique extensions to the platform (nb: not yet released).

 ## Documentation

+## What makes ChipSHOUTER® Awesome

+ChipSHOUTER not only reduces the cost of EMFI research, it packages a complete learning environment.
+We include not only the injection tool, but different tips and target devices to help you understand the effects of EMFI.

 ## Buying a ChipSHOUTER®

+ChipSHOUTER is currently in preorder, see the [NewAE Store for Pre-order](http://store.newae.com/chipshouter-kit/).

 ## Disclaimers

+Specifications are subject to change without notice.
+All product names are trademarks of their respective companies.
+ChipSHOUTER is a registered trademark of NewAE Technology Inc.